 sudo systemctl status raas

-Confirm that you can connect to the web console in a web browser by navigating to your organization’s custom SaltStack Enterprise URL and entering your credentials.
+Confirm that you can connect to the user interface in a web browser by navigating to your organization’s custom SaltStack Config URL and entering your credentials.
 For more information about logging in, see Log in for the first time and change default credentials.

-Your SSL certificates for SaltStack Enterprise are now set up.
+Your SSL certificates for SaltStack Config are now set up.

 Updating SSL certificates¶

-Instructions for updating SSL certificates for SaltStack Enterprise are available at the SaltStack Support knowledge base.
+Instructions for updating SSL certificates for SaltStack Config are available at the SaltStack Support knowledge base.
 For more information, see How to update SSL certificates for SaltStack Enterprise.

 After setting up SSL certificates, you must complete additional post-installation steps.
-If you are a SaltStack Comply, and/or SaltStack Protect customer, or if you want to integrate with Splunk, the next step is to set up these services.
-For more information, see:
+If you are a SaltStack SecOps customer, the next step is to set up these services.
+For more information, see SaltStack SecOps configuration.